Primary Navigation Mobile

 How is the quality and layout?

 Good.
+The 2024 Cupra Formentor features new and updated materials inside, as well as a now simpler to use infotainment display.
 We’ve tested several different examples of the Formentor and are pleased to report that material quality has been great across the board.
 It’s a premium-feeling yet accessible product.

-The Formentor shares its dashboard with the latest SEAT Leon, meaning it inherits the same sleek, buttonless styling.
-It’s great to look at, but the lack of physical controls can make the system frustrating to use on the move.
+The Formentor’s dashboard is now finished in a 3D parametric pattern, while the centre console has been redesigned to feature new glossier materials.
+The sum of it all is great to look at, but the lack of physical controls can make certain systems more complicated to use than they should be.
 Features, like the heated seats, are operated from the touchscreen, while the climate controls are adjusted using touch-sensitive sliders under the infotainment screen.

 However, we really like the LED light strip that runs across the leading edge of the dashboard.
 You can change the colour it displays using the infotainment screen and, if you have the upgraded Safety and Driving Pack, it glows more intensely under the side mirrors to let you know about vehicles in your blind spot.